adambgordon/letf-simulation/README.md

-Simulation for thousands or millions years of leveraged ETFs vs index.
+#### Simulation for thousands or millions years of leveraged ETFs vs index.

+Execute `simulate.py` to build simulations.
+Execute `percentile.py` to build percent probilities based on results from simulate.py.
+Execute `run_both.py` to batch run both files.